Lees Ferry AZ | Float, Kayak & White Water Rafting

 Lees Ferry AZ

 High, dry, and lonesome, the valley stretches north into endlessness.
-East and west, sun-burnt sandstone cliffs and red-rock canyons rise into the crisp blue sky, as the deserted two-lane highway meanders through a landscape of golden sagebrush, willows, cottonwoods, and untouched wilderness as you head towards Lees Ferry AZ.
+East and west, sun-burnt sandstone cliffs and red-rock canyons rise into the crisp blue sky, as the deserted two-lane highway meanders through a landscape of golden sagebrush, willows, cottonwoods, and untouched wilderness as you head toward Lees Ferry AZ.

 Lees Ferry: Discover Your Frontier Spirit

 Located on the Arizona Strip–an area beneath the Vermilion Cliffs in the extreme northwest corner of Arizona, isolated from the rest of the state by the Colorado River and impassible canyons–Lees Ferry received its name from the ferry established by the Mormon settler John D. Lee in 1871.
 On orders of Joseph Smith, Jr., Lee secured the location as the only possible spot to cross the Colorado River until 1928.

 Given the ferry’s importance as a crossing point for thousands of settlers, bound from Utah for Arizona, it’s hard to believe that Lees Ferry has retained the feel of a “nowhere place.”
 It might have to do with lying perched between two big tourist destinations.